-The Chief Executive Officer advises that there are matters for discussion on the Agenda for which the meeting may be closed to the public, in accordance with section 5.23(2) of the Local Government Act 1995.
+The Chief Executive Officer advised that there are matters for discussion on the Agenda for which the meeting may be closed to the public, in accordance with section 5.23(2) of the Local Government Act 1995.

-Reports regarding these matters have been circulated separately to Councillors.
+Reports regarding these matters were circulated separately to Councillors.